-What Is Chainlink and How Does It Work?
+What is Chainlink & How Does it Work? - LINK for Beginners

 Why Was Chainlink Invented?

 The use of blockchain technology has grown to encompass more than just access to peer-to-peer online money transactions.
 One of the biggest uses today is via smart contracts technology that allows people to enter into agreements that automatically execute if defined conditions are met.

 These agreements live on the blockchain, making them tamper-proof and secure.
 However, there is a problem when smart contracts need to access external data as part of their automated functioning.